top of page

 • Make your way to Piccadilly Circus for some shopping and other exciting activities.

 • From Picadilly you can walk or take the bus towards Trafalgar Square.
-If you are into art, make sure you visit the National Gallery, you won't be disappointed.
+If you are into art, make sure you visit the National Gallery.
+The cue to get in can be quite big sometimes, but it's worth it.

-• From Trafalgar Square head to Covent Garden for some amazing food, or you can choose the renowned Borough Market, a historical spot offering a wide variety of delicious food options.
+• From Trafalgar Square head to Covent Garden for some amazing food, or you can choose the renowned Borough Market.
+The food is delicious there and the environment is hard to describe in words.

-Remember, the main ticket (Essential) includes a boat ride that is truly worth the experience.
-The guides are highly rated , the views are spectacular, plus you can get yourself some snacks and beverages from the bar and enjoy them while wondering at the sights.
+Remember, the main ticket (Essential) includes a Thames river boat ride that is truly worth the experience.
+The guides are highly rated , the views are spectacular, plus you can get yourself some snacks and beverages from the bar and enjoy them on board.

-Depending on your starting point, a popular approach is to take the bus to the Tower of London, hop off to explore the attractions in that area, and then catch the boat towards Westminster.
+Depending on your starting point, a popular approach is to take the open deck bus to the Tower of London, hop off to explore the attractions in that area, and then catch the Thames river boat ride towards Westminster.
 The bus goes on a straight line, so you won't miss much if taking the boat, quite the contrary, you get to see London from a different perspective and learn some interesting facts about the River Thames.

-Pro tip: The friendly staff at City Sightseeing London are knowledgeable and can provide recommendations on the best routes to take and must-see attractions based on your preferences.
-They can quickly help you plan your tour to make the most of your time in London.
+Pro tip: The friendly staff at City Sightseeing London are knowledgeable and can provide recommendations on the best routes to take and insider tips based on your preferences.
+They can quickly help you plan your tour so don't hesitate to ask them.

 To discover additional tips on maximizing your day in London, visit our blog post: